Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 Ashley Williams, Special Assistant to the President and Deputy Director of Oval Office Operations

-Williams served as Trip Director on the Biden-Harris Transition and as Trip Director to the president-elect on the Biden-Harris Campaign, and is the first Black woman to hold this role for a successful presidential candidate.
+Williams served as Trip Director on the Biden-Harris Transition and as Trip Director to the President-elect on the Biden-Harris campaign.
+She is the first Black woman to hold this role for a successful presidential candidate.
 Before that, she worked as an advisor for global women’s issues at the State Department.
 Williams also served as Senior Assistant to Dr. Jill Biden in the Obama administration.

 How are you doing amid this difficult time?

 “For me personally, I try to just stay grounded with my family and friends.
-I also work for two people who truly believe that when Americans come together they can do anything and the possibilities are endless.
+I also work for two people who truly believe that when Americans come together, they can do anything and the possibilities are endless.
 So I remain optimistic and really hopeful.”

 You worked closely with Dr. Biden during the Obama administration.
 What are your favorite past experiences when it comes to working with her?